spire-io/spire.io.js/README.md

       }
     });

-### Listen to a channel
+### Subscriptions

-To listen to a channel, first create a subscription:
+Create a subscription to a channel:

     fooChannel.subscribe('mySubscription', function (err, subscription) {
       if (!err) {